NormanMarroquinMonge/DreamJournel/README.md

 - Java: Version 1.8

 **Important!**
-In order to use the intergrated OpenAI you need to create a person OpenAPI Key from the OpenAI Website.
+In order to use the intergrated OpenAI you need to create a person OpenAPI Key from the <a href="https://platform.openai.com/account/api-keys" target="_blank">OpenAI website.</a>